Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 To use an Access Key as the `credential` parameter, pass the key as a string into an instance of [AzureKeyCredential][azure-key-credential].

+> **Note:** The Access Key may be found in the azure portal in the "Access Keys" menu of the Event Grid Topic resource.
+They may also be obtained via the azure CLI, or the `azure-mgmt-eventgrid` library.

 ```python
 from azure.core.credentials import AzureKeyCredential
 from azure.eventgrid import EventGridPublisherClient